joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part2.md

 }
 {% endhighlight %}

-There are a couple of things going on here, lets break this down into pieces :
+There are a couple of things going on here, let's break this down into pieces :

 We configure our http link by providing our backend api URL (contenta graphql endpoint).
 We then create a authentication context that will append our token to each http request going out with the HTTP header "Authorization" bearer and proving our token (previously saved in localStorage).